 During his period with Brewer’s Droop Mark had been impressed with drummer Pick Withers, so Pick was invited to the Farrer House flat and the four musicians – Mark, John, David and Pick – began doing gigs together under the name of Mark’s old band, the Café Racers.
 A friend of Pick’s suggested a new name for the band – Dire Straits.
 The first Dire Straits gig took place on the open space at the back of the Farrer House flats, the electricity provided by a power cable running from the stage into a socket on the wall of John and David’s flat.

-On the 27th of July 1977, Dire Straits recorded the now famous demo tapes of five songs – Wild West End, Sultans of Swing, Down To The Waterline, Sacred Loving and Water of Love – engineered by Chas Herington at Pathway Studios, Newington Green, Islington, North London.
+On the 23rd and 24th of July 1977, Dire Straits recorded the now famous 7.5 ips demo tapes of five songs – Wild West End, Sultans of Swing, Down To The Waterline, Sacred Loving and Water of Love – engineered by Chas Herington at Pathway Studios, Newington Green, Islington, North London.
+Sacred Loving, written by David Knopfler and featuring him on main vocal, was the last of the five songs to be record and was never released.
 In what was probably October, they recorded Southbound Again, In The Gallery and Six Blade Knife for Radio London at the BBC’s Maida Vale Studios and, finally, back at Pathway on the 9th of November, demo tapes were made of Setting Me Up, Eastbound Train and Real Girl.

 Steve Phillips Guitar Sale